 Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Every face tells a different story: as the bride and her father walk past me, I turn to capture their arrival at the ‘altar’, with the congregation and groom waiting in the background.
-The chapel is using this photograph as the promotional postcard, in the brochure and on their homepage.
+The Chapel uses this photograph as the promotional postcard, in the brochure and on the homepage.

 There was never such a beautiful wedding venue that looked so out of place as the Fitzrovia Chapel.